 In order to comply with Microsoft’s updated supplier requirements, vendors should take the following proactive steps to prepare for the third-party assessment.

-- Be prepared to answer five key questions:
+- Be prepared to answer four key questions:

 - What is the Microsoft data classification for the information you hold (Personal, Confidential or both)?

 - In approximately how many locations in your organization are you in possession of Microsoft personal or confidential data?

 - Do you have an ISO27001 or SOC2 report that covers the locations and departments handling the Microsoft data you hold?

 - What is your deadline for the assessment?